njau-steven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to add execute rights to the file hello
+Script to add multiple permissions